 Place Holder is a multidisciplinary collaboration between visual artists Jill Tate and Matt Denham, evolving out of a shared interest in the visual, behavioural and psychological qualities of architecture.
 Working in painting, sculpture and video installation, our collaborative work explores what we think of as domestic, and how our experience of ‘home’ is shaped across time and at different scales: from mind, to house, to planet.

-Degrees of Freedom reconsiders home, domesticity and labour: from the external environments we inhabit to the psychological structures that shape our experiences.
-The physical spaces we generate are affected by our state of mind, and our state of mind is in turn affected by the environments we encounter.
-These internal and external worlds can fluctuate between comfort and fear; calmness and isolation; influenced by perceptible and imperceptible forces beyond our control.
+Our ongoing body of work, Degrees of Freedom, reconsiders home, domesticity and labour: from the external environments we inhabit to the psychological structures that shape our experiences.
+The physical spaces we create are affected by our state of mind, and our state of mind is, in turn, affected by the environments we encounter.
+These internal and external worlds can fluctuate between comfort and fear; calmness and isolation, influenced by perceptible and imperceptible forces beyond our control.

-This exhibition of painting and video installation work is the first collaboration between visual artists Jill Tate and Matt Denham.
-Developed over 16 months, the work manifests in dramatically illuminated, stark and minimal interiors born of terracotta and concrete: materials with mixed connotations of earth and architecture, wellness and work.
+This body of painting and video installation work was the first collaboration between visual artists Jill Tate and Matt Denham.
+Developed over 16 months and supported by Arts Council England.
+The work manifested in a dramatically illuminated, stark and minimal installation structure born of terracotta and concrete: materials with mixed connotations of earth and architecture, wellness and work.
 Through the manipulation of scale and a feedback of forms, the work explores the different psychological dimensions of our environments.

 With thanks to project supporter: